 CNS/SS/Psy/Bi 102 ab.
 Brains, Minds, and Society.
 9 units (3-0-6); second, third terms.
 For course description, see Computation and Neural Systems.

 BE/Bi 103.
 Data Analysis in the Biological Sciences.
 12 units (1-3-8); first term.
 For course description, see Bioengineering.

 Bi/Ch 110.
 Introduction to Biochemistry.
 12 units (4-0-8); first term.
 Prerequisite: Ch 41 abc or instructor’s permission.
 Lectures and recitation introducing the molecular basis of life processes, with emphasis on the structure and function of proteins.
-Topics will include the derivation of protein structure from the information inherent in a genome, biological catalysis, the intermediary metabolism that provides energy to an organism, and the use of DNA manipulations, cloning, and expression of proteins in foreign hosts to study protein structure and function.
-Instructors: Campbell, Parker.
+Topics will include the derivation of protein structure from the information inherent in a genome, biological catalysis, and the intermediary metabolism that provides energy to an organism.
+Instructors: Parker, Virgil.